 Instead of merely cut a venting hole or two in the top crust of your pie, try cookie cutters.
 For example, I have a cat cookie cutter.
 I used it on the top crust and placed the cats all around the edge of the pie and then filled in to the top.
-It looked unique and was quite the conversation piece when put on the table.
-You could also do ruffled edge squares to make a snowflake design.
-Anything really.

 For a nice flavored pie crust, simply add dry pudding mix to your flour mixture.
 Make the pie crust as usual.
 Make sure to use the type of pudding that must be cooked and not the instant type.

 Here's how to keep your pie filling from being runny: Add a box of instant pudding, regular or sugar free.
 It's the same principle as using cornstarch but pudding adds some extra flavor; it doesn't 'bland' down the taste.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I'm baking a pie for Christmas, but when I cut pies the crust always gets broken and the pie usually tends to fall apart.
 I want to make a perfect pie for my family so does anybody have any tips?
 Also if you have any fun pie recipe ideas I'd love to know!
 Thanks.

 By Lilly from Cody, WY